crankyoldgit/IRremoteESP8266/examples/Web-AC-control/README.md

 ## DEBUG:

 Use mobile phone camera to see if the led is sending any IR signals when buttons are pressed.
-This will show if the circuit was properlly made and the selected GPIO pin is the correct one.
+This will show if the circuit was properly made and the selected GPIO pin is the correct one.

 ## Credits: